YasogaN/google-maps-review-scraper/CONTRIBUTING.md

 ### Submitting Pull Requests

 To submit a pull request (PR):
-1. Fork the repository and create your branch from `main`.
+1. Fork the repository and create your branch from `dev`.
 2. If you’ve added code that should be tested, add tests.
 3. Ensure the test suite passes.
 4. Make sure your code lints.